IQ404/study-notes/README.md

   Beware that `fract` is implemented base on `floor`, which means, e.g., `fract(-0.6)` returns `0.4`.

 - `mod(x, y)` returns the floating point version of $x$ $\text{mod}$ $y$.

+Using the abovementioned functions, one can implement graph of functions on a grid purely within fragment shader.
+See the related repository of this note.

 ## Built-in Math Functions in GLSL